 All you have is time and forgiveness.
 When correctly executed, the latter will accelerate the passage of the former.

-If you distance yourself from things that trigger negative emotions, you can eventually get over anything.
+If you distance yourself from things that make you feel sadness, depression, and other negative emotions, you can eventually get over anything.
 On the flipside, all positive emotions and good feelings require upkeep to ensure they stay strong and radiant.

-How to Use This To Have A Happier Life:** **Commit to forgiving your enemies and nurturing the relationships with your friends.
+How to use this to make your life happy again: Commit to forgiving your enemies, moving forward, and nurturing the current relationships with your friends.
 Deep relationships or forgiveness need not happen instantly.
 Committing to an attempt is more important than the accomplishment.

 Getting these will take time, but all that matters is that you let go of the past and start living for the future.